July 27, 2021

 - Repeating the process can help unlock hard-to-remove residues.

 NB: Don’t ever try unblocking your kitchen sink with hot water if the drain is connected to PVC pipes, as that would likely destroy or melt the plastic material.
+Do this and you’ve created a costly plumbing emergency.

 How to Drain Kitchen Sink using a Clean Plunger